CleverInsight/waddle-node-sdk/README.md

 `createBucket` method is used to create a bucket.

-To create Bucked need to pass ,
+To create Bucket need to pass,
-        user_id
+        user_id  : string,
-        interval
+        interval : number,
-        location
+        location : string,
-        name
+        name  :string,
-        retention_days
+        retention_days : number,
-        type
+        type : string

 ### To fetch all bucket details

 `getBuckets` method is used to fetch all the buckets.

-### To delete a bucket
+### To Archeive a bucket

-`deleteBucket method is used to delete a particular bucket.
+`archieveBucket` method is used to archeive a particular bucket.

-To delete a bucket need to pass bucketId.
+To archeive a bucket need to pass bucketId and data's like
+        is_archived  : boolean,
+        user_id : string

 ### To update a bucket

 `updateBucket` method is used to update the bucket name of particular bucket.

-To update a bucket name need to pass bucketId and also bucket_name and user_id also needed.
+To update a bucket name need to pass bucketId , metricId and data's like
+        name  : string,
+        user_id : string

 ## Metrics